lx-industries/rmcp-openapi/README.md

 - **Flexible Spec Loading**: Support for both URL-based and local file OpenAPI specifications
 - **HTTP Client Integration**: Built-in HTTP client with configurable base URLs and request handling
 - **Parameter Mapping**: Intelligent mapping of OpenAPI parameters (path, query, body) to MCP tool parameters
+- **Smart Parameter Handling**: Optional array parameters with empty values are automatically omitted from HTTP requests for OpenAPI compliance
 - **Output Schema Support**: Automatic generation of output schemas from OpenAPI response definitions
 - **Structured Content**: Returns parsed JSON responses as structured content when output schemas are defined
 - **Dual Usage Modes**: Use as a standalone MCP server or integrate as a Rust library